U.S. infrastructure deal would boost electric buses, but trail demand

 However, any funding marks a significant increase from the roughly $130 million the Federal Transit Administration spent on electric transit bus programs in 2020.

-"We believe this plan will stimulate orders and will be great for our community, our workers and our country," said Frank Girardot, spokesman for the North American unit of China's BYD (002594.SZ), which dominates the U.S. electric transit bus market, along with California-based Proterra Inc (PTRA.O).
+“We believe this plan will stimulate orders and will be great for our community, our workers and our country,” said Frank Girardot, spokesman for the North American unit of China’s BYD, which dominates the U.S. electric transit bus market, along with California-based Proterra Inc.

 BYD North America, however, is facing a ban on receiving federal funding by the end of this year under a U.S. crackdown on Chinese-owned companies.